 assertTrue(experience.equals("20 years"));

-Notice that we have only one difference in the assertion, comparing to the String provided: the jobPosition.
-If you use the assertTrue, like the example above, you will see the following error:
+Notice that we have only one difference in the assertion, compared to the String provided: the jobPosition

 java.lang.AssertionError